modxcms/baseline-mgr/README.md

   cd www/manager
   git clone git://github.com/modxcms/baseline-mgr.git baseline
   ```
-3. Duplicate the your chosen starting point into your a new theme name directory of your choosing.
+3. Duplicate your chosen starting point into a new theme name directory of your choosing.
 For example, to create a theme based on the dark full height leftbar called **mytheme** you would use a `mytheme` directory:

   ```
   cp -r baseline/baseline-full-tree-dark templates/mytheme